One of the questions we hear frequently from new clients is, what do I do with all this employer stock?

 Watch your risk when it comes to stock options

 Holding a significant amount of employee stock can be a great work benefit, but it can also open you up to significant risk.
 To protect your assets from market fluctuations and drops, your portfolio should be diversified.
 If everything in your portfolio is moving in the same direction, it’s time to diversify!

 Exercising your stock options comes with overexposure risk and major tax considerations.
 Before you make a decision, always talk to a financial advisor about your particular situation.

 Got stock options?
 Cook can help!

 Because of the different kinds of equity compensation available, these tax and ownership answers can vary by situation.
-Again, consider working with a financial advisor to consider all your options.
-Here at Cook, our team helps you choose the best options, reduce your taxes, and invest wisely, so these benefits don’t become burdens down the road.
+Again, consider working with a financial advisor to consider all your stock options.
+Here at Cook, our team helps you choose the best options, reduce your taxes, and invest wisely, so these employer benefits don’t become burdens down the road.